Our New Appointment System

-We understand that ideally you may want an appointment on a specific date and time with a specific doctor and sometimes in a specific place (given the fact we are a two-site practice).
-We will try to accommodate this as much as we can, but in reality, the pressure on our service means we can’t always achieve this.
+We understand that ideally you may want an appointment on a specific date and time with a specific doctor and we will try to accommodate this as much as we can, but in reality, the pressure on our service means we can’t always achieve this.
 Although this may be frustrating at times, we do ask patients to continue to show understanding about the pressure our service is under.

 Pharmacists are these days helping GPs more than ever with treatments for many simple ailments.
 All medication queries should be made to a pharmacist before contacting us, but they can help with so much more.
 See the ‘Wellbeing Centre’ section of our website for further details.

-NHS Direct is a freephone number 24 hours a day which can provide you with clinical advice about any problem.
+NHS 111 is a freephone number 24 hours a day which can provide you with clinical advice about any problem.
 This service was put in place to make it easier for patients to receive medical advice and to reduce pressure on GP practices.
-Please consider calling them on 0845 46 47.
+Please consider calling them on 111

-If you have any comments or questions regarding our new system please feel free to speak to any member of the reception team who will gladly answer your questions.
+If you have any comments or questions regarding our system please feel free to speak to any member of the reception team who will gladly answer your questions.
 You can also go to our new website at www.fourelmsmedicalcentres.co.uk which has a wealth of information regarding all of the above.